The Institute for Nonprofit News is a highly collaborative network of 425+ independent, nonprofit, nonpartisan news organizations.

-Produce high-quality and original reporting that serves their communities through trustworthy information and encouraging civic engagement
+Produce high-quality and original journalism that serves their communities through trustworthy information and encouraging civic engagement

 Organizations apply to join INN and then are vetted by INN staff to ensure they meet standards for ethics, transparency, independence and quality of journalism.
 Applicants are approved for membership by leading journalists on the INN Board of Directors.

-Before applying, please, read through the information below to confirm your organization is a good candidate for membership.
+Before applying, please, read through the information on this page to confirm your organization is a good candidate for membership.
 Additional information can be found on our FAQ page.
-You’re also welcome to schedule a one-on-one call with INN’s membership team before submitting your application by emailing firstname.lastname@example.org.
+You’re also welcome to schedule a one-on-one call with INN’s membership team before submitting your application by emailing email@example.com.

 INN is a network of independent newsrooms.
 Members generally have their own 501c3 designation.
 If fiscally sponsored, they must have editorial, programmatic and operational independence from their fiscal sponsor.